zsmith3/Photo-Manager-Server/README.md

 # Remote Photo Management System - File Server

 This is the Django-based server for my photo management system.
-The client-side code can be found [here](https://github.com/zsmith3/Photo-Manager-Client/).
+See [Photo-Manager-Client](https://github.com/zsmith3/Photo-Manager-Client/) for more information about the project, as well as the client-side code.

 ## Installation